quantum-exeter/SpiDy.jl/docs/src/index.md

 julia -t 6 "path-to-your-file"/run_dynamics.jl
 ```
 where you want to replace "6" with the number of threads that you wish to use.
 As a general idea, you do not want to use more than 80% of the number of threads you have available in your machine, e.g. if you have a 4-core CPU, you are likely to have 8 threads and you may want to run the parallelization as indicated above.

+## Units and choosing parameters

+See the section *"Units and choosing parameters"* for a discussion on the choice of units
+implemented in SpiDy.jl and how to choose these parameters given a concrete real problem.

 ## Index
 ```@index